nim-lang/website/jekyll/_posts/2018-09-11-nim-is-hiring.md

   We are not just looking for programmers, Nim's specification also needs to be improved and extended.
-- Experience in IDE development, there is no reason Nim's tooling can't rival the state of the art when it comes to error messages, auto-completion and automatic refactorings.
+- Experience in IDE development, there is no reason Nim's tooling can't rival the state-of-the-art when it comes to error messages, auto-completion and automatic refactorings.

-Note that you don't have to fullfill *every* one of these criteria; Nim is a large project with plenty of work covering diverse topics and our requirements reflect this.
+Note that you don't have to fulfill *every* one of these criteria; Nim is a large project with plenty of work covering diverse topics and our requirements reflect this.